gnulnx/anouman/README.md

       #end
     end

-**Step 2:** Copy the following information into a file called 'bootstrap.sh' in the same directory as your Vagrantfile.
-This will give us basic provisioning of our new system.
+**Step 2:** Next you will create a simple bootstrap provision file to use with vagrant VM.
+Copy the following into a file called *'bootstrap.sh'* in the same directory as your Vagrantfile.

     #!/usr/bin/env bash
     sudo apt-get update                         # Update apt-get